-2011 film written by Andrew Wight (who has sadly passed away recently) and produced by James Cameron
+Sanctum is a 2011 film written by Andrew Wight and executive produced by James Cameron, among others.

 Provides Examples Of: